James Manning Tyler

 James Manning Tyler (April 27, 1835 – October 13, 1926) was an American politician, lawyer and judge from Vermont.
-He served as a U.S. Representative from Vermont.
+He served as a U.S. Representative from Vermont for two terms from 1879 to 1883.

 Early life and education

 Tyler was born in Wilmington, Vermont, the son of Ephraim Tyler and Mary (Bissell) Tyler.
 He attended the Brattleboro Academy.
 He graduated from Albany Law School and was admitted to the bar in September 1860.

 Career

 After completing his legal studies, Tyler began the practice of law in Wilmington.

 He served as member of the Vermont House of Representatives in 1863 and 1864, and as State's attorney in 1866 and 1867.
 He was a trustee of the Brattleboro Retreat from 1875 until 1926, and a Trustee of the Vermont Asylum for the Insane from 1875 until 1926.

+Congress

-Tyler was elected as a Republican candidate to the Forty-sixth and Forty-seventh Congresses, serving from March 4, 1879 until March 3, 1883.
+Tyler was elected as a Republican candidate to the Forty-sixth and Forty-seventh Congresses, serving from March 4, 1879, until March 3, 1883.
 He declined to be a candidate for renomination in 1882.